adopta-agency/open-eligibility/README.md

 # Open Eligibility
-This is a working repository for the open eligibility data.
+This is a working repository for the open eligibility taxonomy.